Last Updated on May 7, 2023 by Dave Schoenbeck

 - Almost all job duties can be taught and learned.
 We all had to learn new skills once upon a time.
 Attitude and personality, on the other hand, cannot.
-So a person with the right attitude but no experience can be a much better fit for your team dynamic.
+So a person with the right attitude but no experience can better fit your team dynamic.

-- When wondering whether to hire for potential or experience, many worry that a lack of experience will mean that a person is clueless about the world’s ways.
+- When wondering whether to hire for potential or experience, many worry that a lack of experience will mean a person is clueless about the world’s ways.
 However, many with little work experience have abundant life experience to compensate for it.
-In contrast, those who do have work experience might not necessarily have learned anything from it.
+In contrast, those with work experience might not have learned anything from it.

-- Someone with a lot of experience is more likely to be set in their ways than someone without it.
-Conversely, an employee with less experience will be more receptive to hearing how you want things to be done and adapting to your company’s policies.
+- Someone with much experience is likelier to be set in their ways than someone without it.
+Conversely, an employee with less experience will be more receptive to hearing how you want things done and adapting to your company’s policies.

 - The obvious benefit: a person with less experience can usually be hired for a smaller salary than someone with a long work history.
 Ideally, this person will be motivated by regular raises to do their job well and go above and beyond.

-In my opinion, when choosing to hire for potential or experience, the best long-term solution is to hire the less experienced employee.
+When hiring for potential or experience, the best long-term solution is hiring less experienced employees.
 As long as you choose a candidate with genuine potential for growth, you’ll have an employee you can shape to suit your company’s needs while giving them the resources they need to thrive.
 It’s a win-win.